Derrick-Guo/Learning/Useful Python functions.md

 - `random.choice(x)`: Returns a randomly selected element from the specified sequence.

 - `list.index(element, start(opt), end(opt))`: Inbuilt function in Python, which searches for given element from start of the list and returns the lowest index where the element appears.
+- `list.insert(index, element)`: Inbuilt function in Python that inserts a given element at a given index in a list.
 - `dict.setdefault(key, default_value(opt))`: Returns the value of a key (if the key is in dictionary).
 If not, it inserts key with a value to the dictionary.
 - `sum(iterable,start(opt))`: Inbuilt function sum() which sums up the numbers in the list.
 Returns the sum of the list + start.